ksuther/KSScreenshotManager/README.md

 1. Subclass `KSScreenshotManager` and override `setupScreenshotActions`
 1. Copy config.json.example and customize to suit your project

 You can also use [CocoaPods](http://cocoapods.org).
-You should [create a duplicate target](http://www.codeworth.com/blog/mobile/ios-target-duplication/) in XCode, so KSScreenshotManager won't be included in your release build.
+You should [create a duplicate target](http://www.codeworth.com/blog/mobile/ios-target-duplication/) in Xcode, so KSScreenshotManager won't be included in your release build.
 Then, add this to your Podfile:

 ```ruby
 # Replace 'Screenhots Target' with your separate target name